 Top 10 Tips for Working Out During the Winter Months

 I always hold out hope that winter will skip us, but it never does.
 It’s the beauty of our four seasons!
 And that’s okay.
-Snow, ice, and cold may cancel school sometimes (well maybe not if they get this e-learning thing figured out?!?), but it doesn’t have to cancel our plans for living a healthy lifestyle.
+Snow, ice, and cold may cancel school sometimes, but it doesn’t have to cancel our plans for living an active lifestyle.

 I have some tips to keep you safe and warm and full of a sunny spirit.

-Attitude – In all things, we need to be grateful.
+- Attitude – In all things, be grateful.
 The beauty of the snow.
 Spending an unexpected day home with the kiddos.
-Just watching the white stuff fall to the ground.
+Simply watching the white stuff fall to the ground.

-The right gear – Layers!
+- The right gear – Layers!
 Yes, there are definitely fabrics that are windproof, waterproof, etc. And some of those come in very handy and can be necessary on extremely cold days.
-But the bottom line is to layer up.
+The bottom line is to layer up.
 Wear a base layer that will wick away the sweat and then layer over with something that is preferably wind and waterproof.

-Enjoy a hot shower or bath – This may warm your body, but this can also be relaxing and put your mind at ease if you’ve been tensed up driving on icy roads.
+- Enjoy a hot shower or bath – This may warm your body, but the it can also be relaxing and put your mind at ease if you’ve been tensed up driving on icy roads.

-Be flexible with your exercise plan – There’s a reason the racing season doesn’t ramp up until April or May.
-January and February can be hard to get those long runs in.
+- Be flexible with your exercise plan – There’s a reason the racing season doesn’t ramp up until April or May.
+January and February can be hard to get in those long runs.
 There will be time to up your mileage.

-Workout inside – Maybe hit the weights.
+- Work out inside – Hit the weights.
 Ride your trainer.
 Surely you can survive a couple miles on the treadmill???
 When I’m inside on a bike or treadmill, I use that time to do intervals.
 It keeps me focused and gives me some variety and makes the time go faster.